Creative-comfyUI/Understanding-how-the-image-is-built.-zeroConditioning-clipVision-seed-and-prompt-injection-/README.md

 Now we are going to use prompt injection as it can change many things in the result of the image.

-Adding an empty prompt to output 8 add variation to image 2 and 3.
+Adding an empty prompt to input 8 add variation to image 2 and 3.
 3 has much more variation.
 Image 1 didn't change

 ![Screenshot 2024-06-16 at 8 30 33 PM](https://github.com/Creative-comfyUI/Understanding-how-the-image-is-built.-zeroConditioning-clipVision-seed-and-prompt-injection-/assets/166729777/898e50ab-2f50-4c7b-8a49-c40a75c0e8fa)

-Now I will go to the muted prompt and write the prompt in the one that links to output 8
+Now I will go to the muted prompt and write the prompt in the one that links to input 8

 ![Screenshot 2024-06-16 at 10 58 17 PM](https://github.com/Creative-comfyUI/Understanding-how-the-image-is-built.-zeroConditioning-clipVision-seed-and-prompt-injection-/assets/166729777/13363592-3f64-4a93-897d-0efebea52597)